 Upcoming public meetings and hearings related to the Housing Element are outlined below.
-Due to scope of work and budget limitations, the GPU subconsultants who worked on the Housing Element

-(Veronica Tam and Associates) and the CEQA analysis (ESA) can each only attend one of two meetings with Planning Commission and one of two meetings with City Council for the Housing Element adoption process.
-Both will be available to answer questions during the November 30, 2021 Planning Commission meeting.
+Due to scope of work and budget limitations, the GPU subconsultants including the housing consultant (VTA) and environmental consultant (ESA) can each only attend one of two meetings with Planning Commission and one of two meetings with City Council for the Housing Element adoption process.
+The subconsultant from VTA will be available to answer questions during the December 10, 2021 City Council meeting.
 However, the only other opportunities the subconsultants will be available during a discussion in the Housing Element adoption process5 are noted below.
-Questions for the subconsultants should be prepared accordingly.
+Questions for the subconsultants should be prepared accordingly in light of consultant availability.